-The ritual of lighting a candle to pay tribute to a life 'passed' has long been a part of our culture.
+The ritual of lighting a candle to pay tribute to a life "passed" has long been a part of our culture.
 To find out how to make your own candle, take a look at the instructions below.

-Materials: Mason jar, meltable wax, fragrance oil, wick, pot, knife, spoon
+Materials: Mason jar, meltable wax, fragrance oil, wick, pot, knife, spoon.

-- 1. Have a parent or guardian help you cut the wax into small cubes if it is not already. - 2.
+- 1. Have a parent or guardian help you cut the wax into small cubes. - 2.
 Place all the wax in a pot and ask for assistance from an adult to heat for approximately 10 to 15 minutes.
 Stir well. - 3.
-This step is optional but if you choose to put fragrance oil in, put 3 to 4 drops and stir well. - 4.
+This step is optional but if you choose to put fragrance oil in, add 3-4 drops and stir well. - 4.
 Carefully hold the wick straight up in the mason jar as an adult helps you to pour the melted wax into the jar. - 5.
 Let cool for 20 minutes or until completely solid. - 6.
 Share your creation with friends or family!

-Traditions.
+Funeral Traditions.